Wen Lianxing

 Wen Lianxing (温联星; born April 1968) is a Chinese seismologist and geophysicist.
-He is a professor at Stony Brook University and the University of Science and Technology of China.
+He is a professor at Stony Brook University.
 He was awarded the James B. Macelwane Medal in 2003 and elected a fellow of the American Geophysical Union.
+He is the first Chinese scientist to win the James B. Macelwane Medal.

 Biography

 Wen was born in Shanghang, Fujian, China in 1968.
 He graduated from Shanghang No. 1 High School and was admitted to the University of Science and Technology of China (USTC) in 1983.
 After graduating in 1988, he studied at the Institute of Geophysics of the Chinese Academy of Sciences, and earned his master's degree in 1991.
-He later studied in the United States and earned his Ph.D. in geophysics in 1998.
+He later studied in the United States and earned his Ph.D. in geophysics from California Institute of Technology in 1998.

 From 1998 to 2000 Wen was a research fellow at the Carnegie Institution for Science in Washington, DC.
 He has been a faculty member at the Department of Geosciences, Stony Brook University since 2000.
-In 2010, he became a professor at USTC, while retaining his position at Stony Brook.

-In 2003, he received the James B. Macelwane Medal from the American Geophysical Union (AGU) and was elected a fellow of AGU.
-He is the first Chinese scientist to win the medal, often called the "Nobel Prize" of geological sciences.

-In 2018, Wen's team at USTC concluded that Mount Mantap at North Korea's Punggye-ri Nuclear Test Site collapsed after its nuclear weapon testing in September 2017.
-A similar conclusion was independently reached by the team of Liu Junqing of the China Earthquake Administration.
+He was a visiting professor at USTC from 2010-2019.